eove/orca/docs/workflow/offline_vault_ceremony.md

 #### Creation of a bootable live media for the vault

 The bootable live media should be created by one 👥`team member` *before* the day of the ceremony.
-This person will be referred to as the `key owner`.
+This person will be referred to as the `stick owner`.

 {{#include ../offline/creating_a_usb_stick.md}}